Green school (KA5030)

 International youth work has been in Hyvärilä´s agenda for over 10 years.
 The expertise on leading and participating Erasmus+ EU programme funded youth exchanges is strong.
 Hyvärilä also has previous experience of partnering in Karelia ENPI CBC funded cooperations and being an active partner in other projects with Russian cooperatives.

-Partner 2 - State institution of supplementary education "Regional ecology and biology center named by Kim Andreev" (Petrozavodsk City, Russia)
+Partner 2 - State institution "Resource center for supplementary education development" (Petrozavodsk City, Russia)

 The partner is a regional center for children supplementary education working under administration of the RK Ministry of Education.
 The center is a well-known and experienced actor in environmental education.
 Acting as a regional resource center the partner helps schools in Karelia to create a strong system of education for sustainable development.
 The partner formed network of schools interested in modern environmental education in all the districts of Karelia Republic.